YoranBrondsema/yoranbrondsema/content/about/_index.md

-Yoran is CTO of Sutori.
-He is a full-stack web developer and does most of his work on Ember.js and Ruby on Rails.
+I'm the CTO of Sutori and a full-stack web developer.
+I do most of my work on Ember.js and Ruby on Rails.